AZAZ3LTRON/Spotify-Playlist-Downloader/README.md

 So I created this simple to use Spotify Downloader project to help people who wish to convert from Spotify due to their harmful policies or just like hoarding music like I do

 It has the capability to download playlist, albums & tracks regardless of if you have a Spotify account or not.
 Quite simple to run, configure & understand, the only requirements is that you have spotdl installed but no worries the downloader can install it for you

-However the downloader supports the highest version of the spotdl library (currently 4.4.3 right now) which is available with Python versions 3.13.11 or less, so it best you use it
+However the downloader supports the highest version of the spotdl library (currently 4.4.3 right now) which is available with Python versions 3.13.11 or less, so it best you have a version of Python below 3.14 installed

+There are two files in this repo:
+- base_downloader : A basic downloader that downloads links in a text file.
+Simple and easy to understand.
+- interactive downloader: Has more functionality than the base downloader, can work with or without a Spotify account

-Otherwise have fun with the program.
+Each file has comments to help out with understanding the process behind the program.

-& Thank you for support.
-I am currently working on a GUI version so stay updated
+Thank you for support.
+I am currently working on a GUI version so stay updated, otherwise have fun with the program.